jdiienno/JeffsAESSuite/README.txt

 	Cipher Block Chaining (CBC)
 	Output Feedback Mode (OFB)
 	Counter Mode (CTR)
+	Galois Counter Mode (GCM) (Only supported with AES)

 key (string): Key used for block cipher encryption/decryption

 iv (string): Initialization Vector (or nonce in the case of CTR mode).
-This will be converted to a byte string of length 16 in CBC and OFB mode, and converted to a byte string of length 8 in the CTR mode.
-Also converted to a byte string of length 16 for EBC but it is not actually used.
+This will be converted to a byte string of length 16 in CBC, OFB, and GCM modes, and converted to a byte string of length 8 in the CTR mode.
+Also converted to a byte string of length 16 for EBC but it is not actually used.cipher

 cipherBlockType (string): The cipher block type, either AES or Feistel.
 If no input then it'll use AES